-This essay asks each student to make one evaluative statement about one reading from weeks 1-8.
+This essay asks each student to make one evaluative statement about one reading from the syllabus.
+Readings from before the due date are recommended, but students can choose from all readings.
 One route is to agree with one author and further support your argument with our own synthesized thoughts and examples.
 The other route is to take a critical stance, disagreeing with or qualifying an argument in one of the readings.
 A handout will explain further details and evaluation.